Saint John's School (San Juan): Math Bowl Participation

 High School members grades 9th-12th annually compete in statewide team math bowl participations in schools around the island such as Marista, Seso, and Perpetuo Socorro usually with a team captain and 2 to 3 teammates.
 Mathletes train weekly together or individually for competitions that cover from Algebra II to Pre-algebra.

 Science Bowl

 The SJS Science bowl consists of high schoolers from 9th to 12th grade who practice weekly on Thursday afternoons with buzzers.
 They annually compete in the Mayaguez Science Bowl in two teams, team A and B with a team captain for each to answer short answer questions.
 They also compete in the annual SESO Science bowl, in teams of 4, each with a team captain to direct the team members.

 Other Clubs and Activities

-School Band

 The school teamed up with the Conservatory of Puerto Rico in 2015 to bring a school band consisting of flute, clarinet, saxophones, trombones, trumpets, piano, drums, electric bass, and guitar.
 The band performs annually at the School's Noche Puertorriqueno (Puerto Rican Night) and at the end of the year.
 They have performed at the Conservatory of Puerto Rico in December 2015.

-MIT LaunchX Club

-Started in 2017, the club consists of student entrepreneurs teaming up in groups, giving high school students the skills and mindset to start real companies.
+The school has a ham radio club and a school newspaper.